vicidroiddev/amalia/README.md

 Amalia is an MVP/MVI implementation dictating a straightforward uni-directional flow of view states to render and view events to process.

+Take a look at the docs below for info on usage:

 ### [vicidroiddev.github.io/amalia/](https://vicidroiddev.github.io/amalia/)